 Consideration was given by the Embassy Board to securing an opinion (a "Fairness Opinion") of an independent investment banker or other financial advisor to the effect that the Merger would be fair, from a financial point of view, to the Embassy Shareholders.
 The Embassy Board decided not to obtain a Fairness Opinion due to the fact that the Merger requires the approval of a majority of the outstanding Embassy Common Stock entitled to vote at the Special Meeting and accordingly, the vote of the executive officers and directors of Embassy in the Merger is effectively neutralized by their agreement to vote consistent with the vote of a majority of the non-affiliated Embassy Shareholders and that each non-affiliated Embassy Shareholder will have certain redemption rights with respect to the Merger.
-In addition, the cost and expense of procuring a Fairness Opinion.
+In addition, the cost and expense of procuring a Fairness Opinion factored into the Embassy Board's decision not to obtain a Fairness Opinion.